 I’ve also utilized this buyer traffic examples to make nearly $200,000 from a one page site explained here.

-When it comes to solo ads, you’ll get traffic from categories 1-3.
+When it comes to solo ads, you’ll get traffic from categories 1-3 (cold-junk).

-In most solo ad networks, you’re likely to get junk-cold traffic, while in good places, you’ll get a minority of WARM, category 3 traffic.
+In most solo ad networks, you’re likely to get this kind of low quality traffic in most place, while in good, rare places, you’ll get a minority of WARM, category 3 traffic, but you’ll also pay a ton more for it.

 In addition, you also need to understand how to make your own landing/squeeze pages that can turn even cold traffic into subscribers and that’s another tough deal.